 However, the lottery system does have some flaws.
 There is not enough parking for everyone on the Midtown campus, so if a student does not receive a spot, they will have to find another form of transportation or park off-campus.
 Given that Midtown only has two small parking lots, a lot of students would need to find another ride to school or would have to park off campus and walk to school from their car.

 At Druid Hills, there is only one parking lot and a few extra scattered spaces around the campus, so students who do not receive a spot often end up parking in surrounding neighborhoods, causing congestion.
 Even without the assigned parking system, Midtown still has the same issue.
 Students park on surrounding streets and clog them during school start and release hours.
 Considering that Midtown has slightly more parking than Druid Hills, assigned parking would decrease congestion on side streets and the scramble to find a parking spot because students would know exactly where to park.

 In the case of students parking in the wrong spot or taking another student’s spot, administration could call for the student to move their car, or in extreme scenarios, cars could be towed.
 This would let students know that the system is official and is being taken seriously, as opposed to lightly shrugging off threats of fines that are being threatened by administration now.

 Adopting this assigned parking system would make parking at Midtown much easier and efficient.
 Students will not have to battle for parking spots in the morning and arriving at school will be much more relaxed, in addition to decreasing congestion on surrounding streets.

 Abby Hyken is a senior and the comment section Editor in Chief.
-She is a fourth-year writer for the paper.
-She is a member of the Public Forum debate team and is excited to write for the Southerner...
+She is a fourth-year writer for the paper and is excited to write for the Southerner this...